Eastcrest Energy. One conversation to figure out which fits.

 Power Purchase Agreement

-Similar to a lease, except instead of a flat monthly fee, you pay a per-kWh rate for the energy the system produces — usually below your utility's rate.
+Similar to a lease, it is a flat monthly fee, you pay a per-kWh rate for the energy the system produces — usually below your utility's rate.
 The leasing company owns the system.
 Predictable bill, no upfront cost, no maintenance burden.

 What New Jersey adds on top.